ibm-cloud-docs/cloud-databases/howto-provisioning.md

 ---

-{:shortdesc: .shortdesc}
-{:external: .external target="_blank"}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:screen: .screen}
-{:tip: .tip}
 {{site.data.keyword.attribute-definition-list}}

 # Provisioning
 {: #provisioning}

 To create an {{site.data.keyword.cloud}} Databases deployment, first create an {{site.data.keyword.cloud_notm}} service instance.
-The service type is determined by the service ID and you need to specify the appropriate service ID when you create a new {{site.data.keyword.databases-for}} deployment.
+The service type is determined by the service ID.
+Specify the appropriate service ID when you create a new {{site.data.keyword.databases-for}} deployment.

-Provision a deployment by going to the service's catalog page, or by specifying the service ID to the CLI, API, or Terraform.
+Provision a deployment by going to the service's catalog page, or by specifying the service ID in the CLI, API, or Terraform.

 | Deployment Type | Service ID |
 | ---------- | ----- |